 Do not believe anyone who tells you that the way to focus on Jesus and His resurrection is to take the spotlight off the Bible.
 The entire Bible is a blessing to the believer, not a burden.
 It is not an obstacle to effective evangelism; it is our divinely authoritative source of gospel truth.
-The Spirit that raised Jesus from the grave is the same Spirit that inspired the Holy Scriptures (Luke 16:19-31, Rom 8:11, 2 Pet 1:16-21).
+The Spirit that raised Jesus from the grave is the same Spirit that inspired the Holy Scriptures (Luke 16:19-31, Romans 8:11, 2nd Peter 1:16-21).

-Scripture is not only the product of human authors but is also, and ultimately, the product of the divine author, representing God’s self-revelation to humanity.
+Scripture is not only the product of human authors but is also, and ultimately, the product of the Divine Author, representing God’s self-revelation to humanity.
 Scripture is the very word of God addressed to human beings.
-What the Bible says, God, says.
-The Bible possesses a divine unity as it progressively unfolds redemptive history, which points toward Jesus Christ, the one in whom all of the promises of God are “Yes” and “Amen” (2 Cor 1:20).
+What the Bible says, God says.
+The Bible possesses a divine unity as it progressively unfolds redemptive history, which points toward Jesus Christ, the one in whom all of the promises of God are “Yes” and “Amen” (2nd Corinthians 1:20).

 Moreover, “the analogy of Scripture” (Scripture interprets Scripture) is a principle that Scripture itself commends to interpreters, not some foreign notion imposed on the text.
-The analogy of Scripture simply reminds the interpreter that the Word of God is infallibly autointerpreting.
-“All Scripture is breathed out by God,” and the God who gives his Word is also the interpreter of his Word (1 Tim 3:16).
+The analogy of Scripture simply reminds the interpreter that the Word of God is infallibly auto-interpreting.
+“All Scripture is breathed out by God”, and the God who gives His Word is also the interpreter of His Word (1st Timothy 3:16).
 Understanding, and rightly trusting in the historical acts of God, is dependent on the Scriptural witness that provides us with the meaning of those acts.
-The outward events of Jesus’s life and ministry took place that the Scripture might be fulfilled.
+The outward events of Jesus’ life and ministry took place that the Scripture might be fulfilled.
 The Bible answers the question, “Which Jesus?
 What resurrection?”

-In Paul’s lengthy chapter on the resurrection of Christ, he begins by tying the fact of the resurrection to the Scriptures: “For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures” (1 Cor 15:3-4).
-Jesus’s acts were rooted in a deliberate word-fulfillment of the biblical testimony about the Messiah.
-He came to fulfill the law (Matt 5:17).
-The Scriptures testify of him (John 5:39).
+In Paul’s lengthy chapter on the resurrection of Christ, he begins by tying the fact of the resurrection to the Scriptures: “For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures” (1st Corinthians 15:3-4).
+Jesus’ acts were rooted in a deliberate word-fulfillment of the biblical testimony about the Messiah.
+He came to fulfill the law (Matthew 5:17).
+The Scriptures testify of Him (John 5:39).
 The Scriptures cannot be broken (John 10:35).
-Fulfilling the Scriptures was Jesus’s vocation as Messiah.
+Fulfilling the Scriptures was Jesus’ vocation as Messiah.
 To take the focus off of the Bible is to take the focus off of the meaning of Jesus the Messiah and His resurrection.

 The Bible is the written Word of God.
 Jesus is the definitive Word of God.
 Faithful preaching in every era centers on the definitive Word of God, Jesus, as revealed in the authoritative written Word of God, the Scripture.
 The diverse genres and epochs of the biblical witness cohere around the story of the kingdom of Christ.
 Faithful preaching proceeds theologically with awareness that the entire biblical storyline finds its meaning and culmination in God’s final word, Jesus.
 The gospel is the hermeneutical key and the theological center of the entire Bible.